Azure/azure-powershell/src/WebPubSub/docs/Update-AzWebPubSub.md

 Accept wildcard characters: False
 ```

-### -PrivateEndpoint
+### -PrivateEndpointAcl
 ACLs for requests from private endpoints
-To construct, see NOTES section for PRIVATEENDPOINT properties and create a hash table.
+To construct, see NOTES section for PRIVATEENDPOINTACL properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.WebPubSub.Models.Api20211001.IPrivateEndpointAcl[]